ePages-de/epages-docs/_posts/2017/2017-05-23-spring-io-2017-what-it-was-really-like.md

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">The slides of my new Functional web applications with <a href="https://twitter.com/hashtag/Spring?src=hash">#Spring</a> and <a href="https://twitter.com/hashtag/Kotlin?src=hash">#Kotlin</a> talk at <a href="https://twitter.com/hashtag/springio17?src=hash">#springio17</a> are available <a href="https://t.co/rJ4narYt4a">https://t.co/rJ4narYt4a</a></p>&mdash; Sébastien Deleuze (@sdeleuze) <a href="https://twitter.com/sdeleuze/status/865526947425640448">19.
 Mai 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-In the first part of his talk Sébastien gave a short introduction into [Kotlin](https://kotlinlang.org/).
-For me many language features looked familiar because of their similarity to Scala:
+In the first part of his talk Sébastien gave a short introduction to [Kotlin](https://kotlinlang.org/).
+For me many language features looked familiar because of their similarity to [Scala](https://www.scala-lang.org/):

 - type inference
 - named parameters